Cancer Treatment May Also Help Symptoms of COPD

 Stem cells have been in the spotlight in recent years regarding COPD.

-“The ability of stem cells to repair damaged tissue and reduce inflammation is critical in treating COPD and other lung conditions,” said Dr. Joel Singer, a New York stem cell physician.
+“The ability of stem cells to repair damaged tissue and reduce inflammation is critical in treating COPD and other lung conditions,” said Dr. Joel Singer, a New York physician.

-Singer uses adipose (fat) stem cells to treat patients living with COPD, emphysema and asthma.
-Patients who undergo treatment with Singer have their fat stem cells collected through a specialized form of liposuction.
+Singer uses personal cells to treat patients living with COPD, emphysema and asthma.
+Patients who undergo treatment with Singer have their cells collected through a specialized form of liposuction.

 “Once the cells are collected, they are separated out from the blood and other tissue and then returned to the body via intravenous treatments or inhalation,” Singer said.

-After being returned to the body, the stem cells begin repairing injured lung tissue.
+After being returned to the body, the cells begin repairing injured lung tissue.

-“Most patients who undergo fat stem cell therapy for their COPD see improvements within two to three months,” Singer said.
+“Most patients who undergo personal cell therapy for their COPD see improvements within two to three months,” Singer said.

 These patients are able to return to activity and see improvements in their quality of life, according to Singer.